nicobailon/mcp-gemini-server/README.md

 This server provides the following MCP tools.
 Parameter schemas are defined using Zod for validation and description.

 **Note on Optional Parameters:** Many tools accept complex optional parameters (e.g., `generationConfig`, `safetySettings`, `toolConfig`, `history`, `functionDeclarations`, `contents`).
-These parameters are typically objects or arrays whose structure mirrors the types defined in the underlying `@google/genai` SDK.
+These parameters are typically objects or arrays whose structure mirrors the types defined in the underlying `@google/genai` SDK (v0.10.0).
 For the exact structure and available fields within these complex parameters, please refer to:
     1. The corresponding `src/tools/*Params.ts` file in this project.
     2. The official [Google AI JS SDK Documentation](https://github.com/google/generative-ai-js).